-The major international agencies that distribute aid to 'developing' countries include the United Nations, the 'Organisation for Economic Co-operation and Development' (OECD), the International Monetary Fund (IMF), the World Bank, and the Development Fund of the European Economic Community (EEC).
-There are also various national bodies such as the US Agency for International Development (AID), the UK Overseas Development Association and the West German Ministry for Economic Co-operation.
+The major international agencies that distribute aid to 'developing' countries include the United Nations, the Organisation for Economic Co-operation and Development (OECD), the IMF, the World Bank, and the Development Fund of the European Economic Community (EEC).
+There are also various national bodies such as the US Agency for International Development (AID), the UK Overseas Development Administration and the West German Ministry for Economic Co-operation.
 Western aid programmes are selective inasmuch as most support those countries which are friendly to western interests.
 In effect, this means that any country that adopts an anti-Soviet, anti-communist policy and which opens its doors to western investment is a potential recipient of aid.
 There are some exceptions to this general practice: a number of countries still receive aid despite periods of conflict with dominant western interests.
 For example, the British government in August 1983 endorsed a \$100 million cheap loan from British banks to Argentina despite failing to declare a formal cessation of hostilities over the Falkland Islands dispute.
 Although official western policy is to allocate aid to countries that operate as 'democracies', in practice a number of right-wing military governments have been able to attract both financial and military aid, for example Pakistan, Chile and Argentina.
-In terms of the ex-colonial powers most of their assistance goes to their former colonies; for example, 90 per cent of UK aid goes to India, Pakistan, Bangladesh and Kenya.
+In terms of the excolonial powers most of their assistance goes to their former colonies: for example, 90 per cent of UK aid goes to India, Pakistan, Bangladesh and Kenya.

-Direct Soviet involvement in the Third World in the form of financial aid did not appear until relatively late, the first major investment occurring in 1956 in Egypt with the Soviet backed construction of the Aswan High Dam, after France, Britain and the USA had decided against supporting Nasser's government and this project in particular.
-The Dam became a symbol of the new Soviet interest in Africa, which subsequently became firmly established in Angola in the west, Mozambique in the east and Libya to the north.
-Much of the Soviet aid that rapidly spread around the globe during Khrushchev's period in power (1953-64) to support indigenous nationalist struggles, most recently the Zimbabwe African People's Union (ZAPU) in Zimbabwe now competes with both the United States and China for political and economic influence.
+Direct Soviet involvement in the Third World in the form of financial aid did not appear until relatively late, the first major investment occurring in 1956 in Egypt and the Soviet backed construction of the Aswan High Dam, after France, Britain and the USA had decided against supporting Nasser's government and this project in particular.
+The Dam became a symbol of the new Soviet interest in Africa, which subsequently became firmly established in Angola in the west, Ethiopia and Mozambique in the east and Libya to the north.